BasantElsaey/FullStack_Using_Nodejs_RoadMap/README.md

 ## Data Structure for C++ and Python

+### Notes :
+   When you choose C++ language , you choose data structure C++

+   When you choose python language , you choose data structure python

  📹 [Data Structure For C++](https://youtube.com/playlist?list=PL1DUmTEdeA6JlommmGP5wicYLxX5PVCQt)

  📹 [Data Structure For Python](https://youtu.be/pkYVOmU3MgA)

 ## Object Oriented Programming(OOP) for C++ and Python

+### Notes :
+   When you choose C++ language , you choose OOP C++

+   When you choose python language , you choose OOP python

   📹  [OOP For C++](https://youtube.com/playlist?list=PL1DUmTEdeA6KLEvIO0NyrkT91BVle8BOU)

   ### Notes :